sedostheatre/sedos.co.uk/input/shows/2022-the-mystery-of-edwin-drood.md

       **LIGHTING DESIGN** | Shiri Stern\
       **SOUND DESIGN** | Henry Whittaker\
       **COSTUME DESIGN** | Frederica Byron
+metaTitle: The Mystery of Edwin Drood plays at the Bridewell Theatre from 22-26 March 2022
 metaDescription: The Mystery of Edwin Drood, part of Sedos’ 2022 London season, plays at the Bridewell Theatre from 22-26 March 2022.
 The show is a hilarious musical whodunnit based on Charles Dickens’ unfinished novel